 Important note for continuing D.Min. students: Because the D.Min. program is classified as a low-residency program, continuing students who have been out of status, i.e., not in residence, for more than five months, as from October to July between onsite intensives, must obtain a new INS Form I-20 and pay the SEVIS I-901 fee again before entry in to the United States as a student.
-Continuing students who have been out of status for less than five months do not pay the fee.
+Continuing students who have been out of status for less than five months do not pay the fee, as they have not exceeded the program end date of their current I-20.
 The SEVIS fee for issuing an I-20 for F-1 students is $200.00.

 International students are eligible for the seminary's need-based and merit-based financial aid awards (see Eligibility for Financial Aid).
 International students are not eligible for federal student loans.